A CoatHook to Benefit

 This fundraiser to benefit Old Dogs New Digs is near and dear to our hearts, because we’ve been very involved in starting this new rescue for senior dogs on a number of fronts:

-- Lisa Perkins is a founding board member and communications director.
+- Lisa Perkins was a founding board member and communications director.

 - Sheldon Perkins designed ODND’s adorable logo (we've named our mascot, the logo dog-house, “Odie” — short for ODND).

 - And — what’s more — the distinguished 11-year-old gentleman in this photo is Tyson, the first dog that ODND helped, and a huge ol’ foster fail for us.

 ODND started coming together in January 2016, when a group of friends in Maine’s animal rescue community saw a need for focusing on getting senior dogs out of shelters and into loving foster and forever homes as quickly as possible.